VinceWak/Labs_0116/module_1/Lab_7 Advanced Regex/README.md

 ## Getting Started

-Open the `main.ipynb` file in the `your-code` directory.
+Open the `main.ipynb` file in the `Lab_7 Advanced Regex` directory.
 There are a bunch of questions to be solved.
 If you get stuck in one exercise you can skip to the next one.
 Read each instruction carefully and provide your answer beneath it.

 ## Deliverables